Meyer Friedman: Observation of chairs

-The discovery of the Type A behavior was accidental and it involved a furniture.
-In the waiting room of the practice the two doctors ran, the chairs needed reupholstering badly.
+The discovery of the Type A behavior was accidental and it involved furniture.
+In the waiting room of the practice run by the two doctors, the chairs badly needed reupholstering.
 What was unusual was that the chairs were worn down on the front edges of the seats and armrests instead of on the back areas, which would have been more typical.
 The doctors later observed that those chairs were chosen by coronary patients, who tended to sit on the edge of the seat and leaped up often, typically to ask how much longer they would have to wait for their appointments to begin.
 They were evidently both tense and had heart problems.
-Was there an association?
 After some initial observations, the doctors hypothesized that there was an association.
 Friedman began some studies.
 In one, he observed 40 accountants, to see if their cholesterol levels increased as a result of the stress of tax season.
-"In March, their cholesterol shot up," said Dr. Gerald W. Friedland, a Stanford University professor emeritus of radiology who collaborated with Friedman on "Medicine's 10 Greatest Discoveries," a 1998 book.
+"In March, their cholesterol shot up," said Dr. Gerald W. Friedland, a Stanford University professor emeritus of radiology who collaborated with Friedman on Medicine's 10 Greatest Discoveries, a 1998 book.

 Reaction

 Other doctors reacted skeptically to the Type A theory.
-"A lot of physicians, particularly cardiologists, are severe Type A's," said Rosenman, who rates himself a "Type A-minus."
+"A lot of physicians, particularly cardiologists, are severe Type A's," said Rosenman, who rated himself a "Type A-minus."
 But the concept was endorsed gradually by the popular culture, with "Type A personality" becoming a cliche'—one that irritated its authors.
 "You can't change personalities," Friedman often said.
 "We just try for more B-like behavior."
 During the decades ensuing, Friedman would casually diagnose public figures as Type A or B from photographs, seeing such telltale signs as a clenched jaw or pinched look between the eyes.
-Lyndon Johnson was Type A; Ronald Reagan was B. Friedman developed a therapy regimen to modify Type A behavior.
+He said Lyndon Johnson was Type A and Ronald Reagan was B. Friedman developed a therapy regimen to modify Type A behavior.
 During the 1980s, he managed a study that showed that risk of heart failure could be decreased dramatically when Type A sufferers learned, essentially, to become more relaxed (see details, below, in Research section).
 He wrote a 1984 book based on those findings, Treating Type A Behavior and Your Heart, that described how the people of the treatment group had new heart failures at about half the rate of those of the control group.
 It included a chapter concerning women, whom he found were not immune to the syndrome.